KD1712/surevey-nAFC/README.md

+# Survey App
+This app is made to findout which UI layout is best out of the 5 layouts.
+User will be randomly assigned a layout out of "Like Dislike","Rating","n-AFC (2,4,6)" when user starts survey.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).